Bioidentical Hormone Pellet Therapy

 The pellet is then inserted by a relatively simple in-office procedure done under local anaesthetic.
 The pellets are inserted subcutaneously (under the fatty lining of skin), either in the lower abdomen or the upper buttocks through a very small incision with a device called a trocar.
 The incision is then closed with surgical glue or sterile-tape strips.
 If inserted correctly, patients cannot feel the implants under their skin.
 Implants placed under the skin consistently release small, physiologic doses of bioidentical hormones, which have been shown to have many benefits.

-Hormone Pellet Implants typically last between 3-5 months, depending on how rapidly the hormones are metabolized.
+Hormone Pellet Implants typically last between 3-6 months, depending on how rapidly the pellet dissolves and the hormones metabolized.
 The pellets do not need to be removed as they are completely dissolved by the body.
 The benefits may be felt within 48 hours by some patients, while in others it may take up to two weeks to notice a marked difference once the pellets have been inserted.

 Are There Any Side-Effects of the procedure?